alxhoff/Odroid-UX3-Syslogger/README.md

 ```
 Now we have built trace-cmd and it's python clib for the x86 host machine as well as a trace-cmd binary for the XU3.
 These binaries are also included in this repository [here (x86)](trace_conv) and [here (Android)](android).

-### Fix for trace-cmd
+### Fixes for trace-cmd

+#### Undefined reference

 It seems that there is some missing definitions in the source.
 If you are getting an `undefined reference to 'add_event_pid'` error then the following patch will fix this.
+PR can be found [here](https://github.com/rostedt/trace-cmd/pull/14)

 ``` c
 diff --git a/tracecmd/trace-record.c b/tracecmd/trace-record.c